🧡 Skip to main content🔍 Skip to search

 Few notes…

-The script examples provided here will give a good insight how to use various scripts to create custom automation within the feature rich framework of Automation Workshop.
+The script examples provided here will give a good insight into how to use various scripts to create custom automation within the feature-rich framework of Automation Workshop.

-First, it must be noted that the script takes its input from Variable Wizard dynamic values.
-Everywhere a variable is required, a dynamic value has to be added directly to the script code.
+First, it must be noted that the script takes its input from dynamic values from the Variable Wizard.
+Wherever a variable is required, a dynamic value has to be added directly to the script code.

-Second, the data communication with other scripts is based on screen output.
-The screen output of the script can be retrieved by using Variable Wizard—it is possible to retrieve either full screen output or any of the first six output lines separately.
+Second, data communication with other scripts is based on screen output.
+The screen output of the script can be retrieved using the Variable Wizard—it is possible to retrieve either the full screen output or any of the first six output lines separately.

-And finally, as the window of the script in execution is not visible, the scripting support in Execute Script Action is limited to non-interactive scripts—scripts that do not require user interference for their completion.
-If, however, the script will ask for user input or other interaction, the result will be undefined.
-When use of interactive scripts is necessary, try using Run CMD Command Action.
+And finally, as the window of the script during execution is not visible, scripting support in the Execute Script Action is limited to non-interactive scripts—scripts that do not require user interaction for their completion.
+If, however, the script asks for user input or other interaction, the result will be undefined.
+When the use of interactive scripts is necessary, try using the Run CMD Command Action.

-While the scripting support is very versatile and allows achieving almost unlimited results, due to script complexities, it is better regarded as a workaround for cases where the standard features of Automation Workshop can not yet provide a friendly and easy solution.
+While scripting support is very versatile and allows achieving almost unlimited results, due to script complexities, it is better regarded as a workaround for cases where the standard features of Automation Workshop cannot yet provide a friendly and easy solution.

 Discover